Service Portal uses a combination

 Public flag on the page record is not selected.
 For more

-information, see Create and edit a service portal page.
+information, see Create and edit a page using the Service Portal Designer.
 If a user navigates to a

 non-public page, they are redirected to the login page for the requested portal.